python/cpython/Doc/library/ast.rst

       node = ast.UnaryOp(ast.USub(), ast.Constant(5, lineno=0, col_offset=0),
                          lineno=0, col_offset=0)

+.. versionchanged:: 3.8

+   Class :class:`ast.Constant` is now used for all constants.
+   Simple indices are represented by their value, extended slices are represented as tuples.

 .. deprecated:: 3.8

-   Class :class:`ast.Constant` is now used for all constants.
    Old classes :class:`ast.Num`, :class:`ast.Str`, :class:`ast.Bytes`,
+   :class:`ast.NameConstant`, :class:`ast.Ellipsis`, :class:`ast.Index`
-   :class:`ast.NameConstant` and :class:`ast.Ellipsis` are still available,
-   but they will be removed in future Python releases.
+   and :class:`ast.ExtSlice` are still available, but they will be removed in future Python releases.
+In meanwhile, instantiating them will return an instance of different class.

 .. _abstract-grammar: